pedestal/pedestal/README.md

 To install Pedestal library components in your local Maven repository run `lein sub install` from a local checkout of this repository.

+### Running the tests

+After installing all the library components, you can run the tests with `lein sub test` from a local checkout of this repository.

 ---